trtd56/AskOnSlackMCP/README.md

    - Verify all tokens are correct
    - Check that the bot is invited to the channel
    - Ensure Socket Mode is enabled in your Slack app
-   - If using Node.js v24, the server will automatically use Simple Mode

 2. **No Response Received**
    - Verify the user ID is correct (format: U1234567890)